fairking/FluentSqlKata/README.md

 ## Features

 - Fluent queries (you have more freedom than with `Linq`, `HQL` or `QueryOver`)
-- OrderByAlias (Dynamic way to order by columns in runtime)
+- OrderByAlias (Dynamic way to order by aliases at runtime)
 - Can be easily used along with Entity Framework Core without huge code changes (see [FluentSqlKata.EFCore](https://github.com/fairking/FluentSqlKata/tree/main/src/FluentSqlKata.EFCore/DbContextHelper.cs))
 - All standart SqlKata features remain without changes